metrixwang/metrixwang.github.io/_pages/Research.md

 2. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (single author).

-3. A consistent overidentification test for linear models with weak instruments (single au- thor).
+3. A consistent overidentification test for linear models with weak instruments (single author).

 4. Robust moment tests with asymptotically F distributions (with Yixiao Sun, UCSD).